veblush/veblush.github.io/_posts/2016-07-15-akkanet-online-game-works-for-the-last-2-months.en.md

 takes lots of effort.
 Just [forked](https://github.com/SaladLab/LidgrenUdpNet) it and updated it to meet my own requirements.
 Following works are done.

-- Support Add .NET 3.5 to nuget package: [LidgrenUdpNet](https://www.nuget.org/packages/LidgrenUdpNet/)
+- Support .NET 3.5 for nuget package: [LidgrenUdpNet](https://www.nuget.org/packages/LidgrenUdpNet/)
 - Support UnityPackage: [LidgrenUdpNet for Unity3D](https://github.com/SaladLab/LidgrenUdpNet/releases)
 - Add fast message handler.
 - Connection is defined not by EndPoint but by ConnectionID to allow hand-over between WiFi and 3G.